kush12bansal/Image_mosaicing/README.md

-# Round_2
+# Image Mosaicing
-in this, there will be two task named as task 1 and task 2 which is completely build on python.
+in this, there is a code which can be used to stitch different images and make them a single one.